 - The Libraries will continue providing robust remote support and online offerings.

 Safe access to the JMU Libraries’ facilities will be informed by research, our guiding principles, and evolving JMU guidelines.

 Our plans, which are subject to change in response to external developments or safety concerns, include the following measures:

-- Food and drink are not permitted in the Libraries until further notice.
+- Personal water bottles are permitted, but no other food and drink is allowed in the Libraries until further notice.

 Access to Books, Equipment, and Other Materials

 Our approach to handling library materials is informed by scientific research and emergent trends and best practices from other libraries.

 Measures enabling safe access to printed books, equipment, and other physical materials in our collection include the following: